MicrosoftDocs/visualstudio-docs/docs/modeling/develop-tests-from-a-model.md

  From a testing point of view, a requirements model can be seen as a shorthand for the tests.
 Therefore, it's important to maintain the relationship between tests and model throughout the project.

 ## <a name="Attaching"></a> Attaching Test Cases to Model Elements
- If your project uses [!INCLUDE[TCMlong](../modeling/includes/tcmlong_md.md)], you can link tests to the elements in your model.
+ If your project uses Test Manager, you can link tests to the elements in your model.
 This lets you quickly find the tests affected by a change in the requirements, and helps you track the extent to which a requirement has been realized.

  You can link tests to all kinds of element.
 Here are some examples: